-Midlife change is a very real process.
+Midlife change is a genuine process.
 While everyone focuses on the midlife crisis, midlife is much more than only a crisis event.

 While everyone goes through midlife, not everyone experiences it in the same manner.
 Surprisingly little midlife research has been done to understand the midlife change in adults.
 Having worked with thousands of people over 15 years, I can share our insights and help people work through midlife change with grace.
 Interestingly, Taoist practice focuses on midlife change for adults.
 In Taoism, you will find many practices about diet, meditation, spiritual practices, social practices, working with one’s story, and other teachings that are all targeted to help a person move gracefully through midlife.